 Of course, there are more famous gardens in Marrakech, the Jardin Majorelle and the Mamounia gardens, but they are very overcrowded.
 So I recommend visiting Le Jardin Secret in the medina.
 It is a beautiful little garden in the courtyard of an old Riad.
 One part is a traditional Islamic garden with geometrical design, the other is a more “chaotic” exotic garden with plants from all over the world.
 Another reason to visit is to learn about the unique way they get their water.

 The Medersa is the third building from the Saadian times in Marrakech.
-Currently closed for renovations, you should definitely visit when it reopens.
+It has recently been renovated and is now more than ever a must-visit.
 It is intricately decorated, the walls covered in mosaics, stucco and wood carvings.
 It used to be the biggest Koran school in Northern Africa and was in use from the mid 16th century until 1960.

 Is it safe to wander around Marrakech on your own?